-- 11.1 The objectives of the Code are: - a) to promote the responsible provision of broadcasting services which enhance access to information, entertainment and education and a range of views, while avoiding undue offence and harm. - b) to acknowledge the diversity of tastes and interests that exist in contemporary Irish society and to encourage and facilitate broadcasting that caters for this diversity.

-- c) to advise viewers and listeners on the standards they can expect from broadcasting. - d) to enable viewers and listeners to hold broadcasters to account in the event that they believe that a broadcaster has behaved irresponsibly.
+- 11.1 The objectives of the Code are: - - a) to promote the responsible provision of broadcasting services which enhance access to information, entertainment and education and a range of views, while avoiding undue offence and harm, and having due regard to the right to freedom of expression as referenced in Section 4.3 of this Code. - b) to acknowledge the diversity of tastes and interests that exist in contemporary Irish society and to encourage and facilitate broadcasting that caters for this diversity. - c) to advise viewers and listeners on the standards they can expect from broadcasting. - d) to enable viewers and listeners to hold broadcasters to account in the event that they believe that a broadcaster has behaved irresponsibly.